nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 1. Download the latest `socius.jar`.

-1. Copy the file to the folder you want to use as the _home folder_ for your AddressBook.
+1. Copy the file to the folder you want to use as the _home folder_ for your Socius Application.

 1. Double-click the file to start the app.
 The GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>